Compare Bank Account Rates and Features

 In addition, safety deposit boxes at most banks only permit access during bank hours.
 If you need to retrieve anything you've placed in your box in an emergency scenario, you won't be able to do so until the bank is open for business.
 As a result, items like passports, wills and powers of attorney may not be ideal for this kind of long-term storage.
 Losing the key is yet another common danger: not every bank provides more than one copy of the customer key, and drilling open your safety deposit box can cost you at least $150 in fees and locksmith's charges.

 Finally, the contents of your safety deposit box are not covered by your bank's FDIC insurance, which applies only to its deposited funds.
-Storing cash in a safety deposit box exposes you to needless risk of loss, and some banks prohibit the practice to discourage tax evasion.
+Storing cash in a safety deposit box is actually riskier than putting that money into a savings account, and some banks actually prohibit the practice to discourage tax evasion.
 While most banks offer separate insurance plans that cover their boxes, these policies represent yet another added cost to the consumer.
-As you compare options at different banks, you should always factor in the cost of adding insurance to your rental.
+If you are planning to stash cash in your safe deposit box, consider opening a federally insured, interest-bearing account for that money instead.

 Finding Safety Deposit Boxes Near You